wp-plugins/simple-history/readme.txt

 `<?php simple_history_add("action=repaired&object_type=starship&object_name=USS Enterprise"); ?>`

+####  Translations/Languages

+This plugin is available in the following languages:

+* English
+* German
+* Simplified Chinese

 #### Donation and more plugins
 * If you like this plugin don't forget to [donate to support further development](http://eskapism.se/sida/donate/).
 * More [WordPress CMS plugins](http://wordpress.org/extend/plugins/profile/eskapism) by the same author.